 Let’s face it, Accra is no city.
-It is poorly planned, filthy, stinks, full of clogged gutters with horrendous road network.
-So one has to wonder why someone will have the gall to dot the town (sorry village) with billboards that say ‘Accra Millennium City, keep it clean.’
+It is poorly planned, filthy, full of clogged gutters with a deplorable road network and it stinks.
+So one has to wonder why someone will have the gall to dot the town with billboards that say ‘Accra Millennium City, keep it clean.’

-I have heard the Mayor rave about this Millennium City project any chance he gets, always going on about how it will transform the village into a world class city.
-And that means a proper drainage and waste management system, an efficient road and rail network and improved housing and healthcare for residents.
+I have heard the Mayor rave about this Millennium City project any chance he gets, always going on about how it will transform the village into a world-class city.
+And that means proper drainage and waste management system, an efficient road and rail network and improved housing and healthcare for residents.

-In fact that is exactly what Dr. Alfred Vanderpuije promised residents when he was appointed.
-Accra was up for an extreme makeover – capital cities edition and he was the man to do it.
-That is only reason why we egged him on when he had his men chase hapless hawkers off the streets.
+In fact, that is precisely what Dr Alfred Vanderpuije promised residents when he was appointed.
+Accra was up for an extreme makeover – capital cities edition, and he was the man to do it.
+That is the only reason why we egged him on when he had his men chase hapless hawkers off the streets.

 Trouble is, declaring Accra a ‘Millennium City,’ will not transform it into a city.
-It takes planning, hard work and an efficient local assembly, and Dr. Vanderpuije should know this.
-In North Carolina where he came from, if( and it’s a big IF) there was an outbreak of a disease like cholera which is caused by filth and a lack of good drinking water, the Mayor will not fix up a fountain to gush out water in the midst of the filth.
+It takes planning, hard work and an efficient local assembly, and Dr Vanderpuije should know this.
+In North Carolina where he came from, if( and it’s a big IF) there was an outbreak of a disease like cholera which is caused by filth and a lack of good drinking water, the Mayor will not build a water fountain in the midst of the trash.
 People in this town queue to buy water to cook and clean.
-And every competent Mayor will get rid of the vegetable farms on the edges of every gutter in the Accra.
+And every competent Mayor will at least ensure citizens have access to safe water, cleaner communities and planned neighbourhoods.
+They will unclog the drains, attempt to cover many of them and remove the vegetable farms at the edges of some gutters in the Accra

-I realise we love useless taglines in this country, which is why we actually believe that Ghana is the ‘gateway to Africa,’ or that there is some ‘better Ghana agenda’.
-But, darn, to call this giant mess a ‘City’ is delusional.
-And Dr. Vanderpuije and his team had better come up with a clear strategy on how to rid Accra of filth.
-I hear dustbins at every point works better than a billboard ad.
+I realise we love useless taglines in this country, which is why we actually believe that Ghana is the ‘gateway to Africa,’ or that t ‘better Ghana agenda’.
+But, darn, to call this giant mess a modern city is delusional.
+And Dr Vanderpuije and his team had better come up with a clear strategy on how to rid Accra of filth.
+I hear dustbins at every point works better than billboards.
 We’d appreciate a clear plan too, every proper city has one – that way they don’t put landfill sites in residential areas.